Can You Eat Normally After Lap Band?

 Knowing what you can eat and the correct amount of food to eat is one of the main components of weight-loss surgery.
 While every Lap-Band patient is different, there are a few guidelines to follow.
 From the days after surgery to the following months and for the rest of your life, a healthy diet is required for long term weight loss.

 It’s not just the food you eat, either.
 How you eat food after a gastric band procedure is important, too.
 Especially at the start when your body is still getting used to the new stomach size.
 Gulping down water or eating too much food can cause discomfort, nausea, and other unsavory side effects.
+Following these diet recommendations after lap band surgery to manage your diet correctly.

 Post-Op Lap Band Diet